jdar/skinner/README.markdown

     $ skinner build

-The penitent man* will now have a working base-app in `app`.
+The penitent man* will now have a block of code in `app`. ... looking through this might give you a good idea of what libraries might be useful.
+At this time, the generated code is not expected to actually work... just suggest approaches or specific libraries.

-    $ skinner test

-Feel free to run repeatedly and compare `app/*` versions, using the `--revisions` flag.

 Installation